This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Approximately one in 700 babies in the U.S. is born with Down syndrome, according to the Centers for Disease Control and Prevention.[1]
 While the cause of acquiring an extra chromosome is unknown, a significant risk factor is the mother’s age.
 The older the mother is, the greater the risk that she will have a baby born with Down syndrome.

-Both Down syndrome and cerebral palsy are conditions that occur in the womb or near birth.
-Neither one can be cured, but both can be managed with physical, educational, social, and psychological interventions.
-Treatments manage symptoms of either condition, such as seizure medications for a person with cerebral palsy or surgery for heart defects in a child with Down syndrome.
+- Treatments manage symptoms of either condition, such as seizure medications for a person with cerebral palsy or surgery for heart defects in a child with Down syndrome.

-Further, a child with cerebral palsy could have difficulty with balance and occasional spastic movements.
+- Children with one of these conditions are likely to face some degree of physical disability, typically muscle tone issues.
+A child with cerebral palsy could have difficulty with balance and occasional spastic movements.
 Some children with CP are entirely unable to walk.

-Another difference is that there is more variety in the symptoms and complications from one individual to another with cerebral palsy.
+- Another difference is that there is more variety in the symptoms and complications from one individual to another with cerebral palsy.
+Symptoms vary quite a bit for those with cerebral palsy but so do the complications.

-Symptoms vary quite a bit for those with cerebral palsy, but so do the complications.
-There is a long list of potential complications that a child with cerebral palsy may experience, including gastrointestinal illness, hearing impairment, asthma, periodontal disease, limb deformities, lung diseases, malnutrition, and many more.
+- There is a long list of potential complications that a child with cerebral palsy may experience, including gastrointestinal illness, hearing impairment, asthma, periodontal disease, limb deformities, lung diseases, malnutrition, and many more.
 Down syndrome may cause complications, too, but the list is shorter.

-Also important is how these conditions are diagnosed.
+- Also important is how these conditions are diagnosed.
 Down syndrome can be diagnosed definitively by evaluating the baby’s chromosomes.
 Doctors can even screen for it during pregnancy.

-Cerebral palsy is much more complicated to diagnose, and even experts don’t always agree on the criteria.
-Sometimes cerebral palsy is considered a group of disorders rather than one condition because there is so much variety in how it is expressed.
+- Cerebral palsy is much more complicated to diagnose, and even experts don’t always agree on the criteria.
+Sometimes, cerebral palsy is considered a group of disorders rather than one condition because there is so much variety in how it is expressed.

 Lifelong Financial Assistance for Your Child's Birth Injury